-Staples Center Information:
+Staples Center Ticket Information

+The Staples Center is also one of the premier concert venues in the Los Angeles area, attracting some of the biggest names in music and entertainment.
+It has hosted every possible music act imaginable from Bruce Springsteen to the Rolling Stones to Miley Cyrus.
 Most importantly, those who attend the Staples Center should keep their eyes open for celebrities who are sitting in the stands.
 Jack Nicholson sits courtside for every Lakers game and one is bound to see other notable actors or entertainers enjoying the show.
 As one of the most glamorous venues in the country, the Staples Center has become the sports and entertainment Mecca of downtown Los Angeles.

 Where are the most popular sections to sit in the Staples Center?

 Usually, we might suggest a good medium between the upper level and the floor seats, but in the Staples Center, you want to get as close as possible to the court.
 While basketball is great, we suggest it because of celebrities.
 Everyone wants to see one when they take a trip to L.A., and there's always some at Lakers games.
 Jack Nicholson is a regular, but you'll see anyone from Leonardo DiCaprio to Larry David at any Lakers (or L.A. sports team in general) game throughout the season.

 What is the best restaurant to eat at before a game or concert at the Staples Center?

 There are lots of options near the Staples Center, including the Yard House, Lawry's Carvery, Wolfgang Puck Bar and Grill, Fleming's Prime Steakhouse and so much more.
 Park, check out all the restaurants in the L.A.
 Live area and then walk over to the game!